afroditeapp/afrodite-backend/crates/api_client/docs/ProfileApi.md

 > models::Profile get_profile_from_database_debug_mode_benchmark(account_id)
 Get account's current profile from database.
 Debug mode must be enabled

-Get account's current profile from database.
-Debug mode must be enabled that route can be used.
+that route can be used.

 ### Parameters